frc8840/8840-utils-docs/docs/source/example project.rst

 It's a few random values, but generally accurate to what the robot had.
 Feel free to change these values to whatever you want.

-Next we'll make a new package (folder) called "subsystems".
+Next we'll make a new folder in "java/frc/robot" called "subsystems".
 In that folder, we'll make a new file called :code:`Roller.java`.
-Modify the class declaration so that it extends the abstract class `SubsystemBase` provided by WPILib.
+We'll make it extend the abstract class `SubsystemBase` provided by WPILib.
 You'll need to import the class.

 .. code-block:: java
     :linenos: